sahil2598/AI-Generated-Image-Detection/README.md

-# AI-Generated Image Detection Study
+# AI-Generated Image Detection

 This study leverages cutting-edge deep learning architectures to enhance the detection of AI-generated images.
+For model training, a comprehensive dataset was compiled, integrating various data sources, focusing predominantly on artistic works created by both AI and human artists.
+The core of this approach employs Convolutional Neural Networks (CNNs) and transfer learning to classify images as "Real" or "Fake."
+Through extensive hyperparameter tuning and training of over 10 different advanced deep learning architectures, a classification accuracy of 97.11% was achieved.

 ## Directory Structure